WebHQLtd/.github/.github/ISSUE_TEMPLATE/website_launch_checklist.md

+- [ ] run "npm run build" to check no build errors
 - [ ] Test on multiple devices
 - [ ] Test on multiple browsers
 - [ ] Test all links